Accreditation & Awards

-U.S. News & World Report ranked Valley Children’s Hospital as one of the best children’s hospitals in the country in neonatology in the 2016-17 Best Children’s Hospitals rankings.
+U.S. News & World Report’s new 2018-2019 Best Children’s Hospitals has ranked Valley Children’s Hospital as one of the best children’s hospitals in the country in Neonatology, Pediatric Orthopedics, Pediatric Diabetes & Endocrinology and Pediatric Gastroenterology & Gastrointestinal Surgery.
 The rankings rely on clinical data and an annual survey of pediatric specialists.

 Valley Children's Hospital is accredited by the NAEC as a level 3 epilepsy center.
 Level 3 epilepsy centers have the professional expertise and facilities to provide the highest level medical evaluation and treatment for patients with complex epilepsy.